640 South State StreetDover, Delaware 19901

 Insulin autoantibodies (IAA)

-If some combination of these antibodies is present in high levels, it could mean you have type 1 diabetes or are at risk of developing it.
-These antibodies often appear years before symptoms begin, so this test is useful if you have a family history of type 1 diabetes.
+If some combination of these antibodies is present in high levels, it could mean you have type 1 diabetes.
+Or it could mean you are at risk of developing it.
+These antibodies often show up years before symptoms begin.
+So this test is useful if you have a family history of type 1 diabetes.

 Because people with type 2 diabetes don't have these antibodies, the test is also useful to tell one type of diabetes from the other.

 The diabetes antibody panel is just one test used to check for type 1 diabetes.
-Your doctor may also order a C-peptide test or an insulin assay test.
+Your doctor healthcare provider may also order a C-peptide test or an insulin assay test.

-Before having a diabetes antibody panel to find out if you have type 1 or type 2 diabetes, you may have a fasting plasma glucose test or an oral glucose tolerance test.
-A fasting plasma glucose test is a blood test done after you fast for eight hours.
-In an oral glucose tolerance test, your blood is checked after you fast for a certain period and then drink a sugary solution.
+Before having a diabetes antibody panel to find out if you have type 1 or type 2 diabetes, you may have a random or fasting plasma glucose test.
+Or you may have an oral glucose tolerance test.
+A fasting plasma glucose test is a blood test done after you fast for 8 hours.
+In an oral glucose tolerance test, your blood is checked after you fast for a certain period and then drink a special sugary solution.
+Many healthcare providers will also do a test called a hemoglobin A1C.
+This test is used to check for type 2 diabetes.

-In general, if the antibodies are present, you could have type 1 diabetes or be at risk of developing it.
+In general, if the antibodies are present, you could have type 1 diabetes.
+Or you could be at risk of developing it.
 If no antibodies are present, you might have type 2 diabetes.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.